sinistro25/amazonian_ecosystem_ontology/readme.md

 |                  | Specification                                                      |
 | ---------------- | ------------------------------------------------------------------ |
 | **Description:** | The ontology has been checked to be consistent using Hermit 1.4.3. |
-Examples of inferences:
-Carnivore,
-Apex Predator, EndangereSpecies
+Examples of inferences:Carnivore,Apex Predator, EndangereSpecies
  |

 ----